 Keep in mind that scalp necrosis is permanent.
 Even inserting new hair follicles in the area won’t result in hair growth.
 It will permanently damage the results of hair transplant surgery.
 The surgeon has to remove (excise) the tissue to allow wound healing to take place.

-Scalp necrosis after hair transplant again occurs due to the inexperience of the surgeon in this case.
+Scalp necrosis after a hair transplant again occurs due to the inexperience of the surgeon in this case.
 According to a study published in the Journal of Cutaneous and Aesthetic Surgery in 2018, deep recipient incisions can cut the arteries underneath the skin, which can result in the death of the tissue.

 A closely related problem is when a surgeon’s unable to properly close the wound site.
 This can also end up reducing the blood flow to the area and cause necrosis around the surgical wound.
 It will cause a healing delay.
 That, in turn, results in donor site necrosis in follicular unit transplantation (FUT) scalp surgery.